Editor’s Note: Originally published on May 21, 2020, updated on Feb. 16, 2023.

-According to Jungle Scout, This is what you call products manufactu… More sellers put in over $3,800, on average, to start their business on Amazon.
+According to Jungle Scout, This is what you call products manufactu… More sellers should set aside at least $3,750 to start their business on Amazon.
 Oddly enough, the ones who invest less tend to get into business quicker and last longer.
 But don’t assume a few hundred dollars will cover your startup costs.

 - Product scouting apps that check prices, sales ranks, and restrictions (e.g. Profit Bandit).

 - Keyword and ASIN research tools like Sonar and Amazon ASIN.

 - Inventory managers that show and update listing information (e.g., SellerEngine Plus).

 - Email automation tools that build templates (as above).

 - FBA shipment managing and label printing tools (ditto).

 - Listing builders and optimizers (Listing Builder from Jungle Scout).